jayantapy/Linear-Regression/README.md

 **Then I found out the residual error, regression error and total error to find the R-square value.
 The last step was to plot the best fit time.**

-**This tutorial will be helpful for anyone who wants to know the maths intiution behind linear regression.**
+**This tutorial will be helpful for anyone who wants to know the maths intuition behind linear regression.**